zwilias/mongoReducer/readme.md

 ### The `pre` and `post` properties ###

-The `pre` and `post` properties allow defining pre- and postprocessing functions which will be called as the first and lasts steps in the map-reduce chain respectively.
+The `pre` and `post` properties allow defining pre- and post-processing functions which will be called as the first and lasts steps in the map-reduce chain respectively.

 The `pre` and `post` functions are both called with their scope set to the _action object_, so they both have complete, read-write access to the current action, as well as the `db` object.
 Note that only modifications made to the `previous` property will be saved to the database, unless you save modifications manually within the `pre` and/or `post` processing functions.
 Changes made to the _action object_ within the `pre` function will still be there when the `post` function is called.